parhampb/meme-qc/README.md

 - GCP_DEPLOY_SERVICE_ACCOUNT_KEY: The service account mentioned in the Service Accounts section
 - SLACK_BOT_TOKEN: More info in the Cloud Functions section
 - SLACK_SIGNING_SECRET: More info in the Cloud Functions section
+- SLACK_DOMAIN: More info in the Cloud Functions section

 ### Cloud Functions:
 All functions are deployed to GCP through GH actions using the gcloud cli - have a look at `.github/workflows/gcp-functions.yml`

-Both functions have the following runtime variables:
+All functions have the following runtime variables:

 - SLACK_BOT_TOKEN - This is required and used to interact with Slack as a Bot
 - SLACK_SIGNING_SECRET - Not currently used, but will be used later as a verification mechanism when more features are added to the app